Metrization of powers of the Jensen-Shannon divergence: Framework

-Let $X$ be a sample space with a sigma-algebra and $\mu$ be a reference measure on $X$.
+Let $X$ be a set with a sigma-algebra and $\mu$ be a positive measure on $X$.
 For the discrete and continuous distributions, $\mu$ is usually taken as the counting measure and the Lebesgue measure, respectively.
 Let $P$ and $Q$ be two probability measures on $X$ with density functions $p$ and $q$ with respect to $\mu$, respectively.
 The Kullback-Leibler divergence between $P$ and $Q$ is defined by

 The Jensen-Shannon divergence between $P$ and $Q$ is defined by